utharian-code/Bonepoke/VSL Brief Polite.md

     The Vibe: The Courtyard at sunset.

 So, let's just throw the ball.
 Forget the metrics for a second.
-Now that we’ve finally "painted" the room and fixed the physics... here's the toss.
+Now that we’ve finally "painted" the room and fixed the physics... here's the toss - a truth ball - a small spherical cow.